 Much of the day so far has been as expected; the socialist hipsters, Q&A segments lacking brevity, handlebar moustaches greeting each another with “that policy sounds sick, but have you got a spare filter”.
 And, of course, lots of clapping.
 The movement demands tired hands and woke minds.
 What’s to come next this evening still appears mystifying beyond theoretical explanation.

 It’s outlined that the event will help relieve our post-capitalist desires, before moving our flesh prisons to the approved sounds of the new faith.
-This doesn’t sound too dissimilar from an evening spent babbling away in a Russell Group university student’s bedroom, listening to psytrance and commenting on the social order of the house-plants.
+This doesn’t sound too dissimilar from an evening spent babbling away in a Russell Group university student’s bedroom, listening to psytrance and commenting on the social order of their house-plants.
 So, how will this Momentum-approved ‘rave’ find validation through political confluence?
 In the words of Jeremy Gilbert, academic and Merseyside native, “Acid Corbynist politics would ask what it might take to turn us into a different sort of people, a people comfortable in the complex world of the 21st Century.
 Politics that would put forward the argument that government has a responsibility to facilitate the development of real artistic and social creativity among all of its people.”
-It’s a theory that lends from Mark Fisher’s research into Acid Communism, a utopian style of politics that sought to replace capitalism with a social structure which enables the exploration of human potential in a more communal atmosphere.
+It’s a theory that lends from Mark Fisher’s research into Acid Communism, a vision that asks us to go beyond the hegemonic hold of capitalist realism – where there is no alternative to, or future other than, capitalism – and imagine a social structure that enables the exploration of human potential in a more communal atmosphere.
 Acid Corbynism, then, isn’t so much an escape, it’s an inquisition; a self-assessment carried out to unlock the potential of new ideals awoken through collective dancefloor movements.

 Outside Hinterlands we form two lines; one for the upcoming Q&A with Jean-Luc Mélenchon, leader of French left-wing party La France Insoumise, the other for Acid Corbynism.
 Here’s where the faces of the disco revolution make themselves known.